310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 That would’ve been fine to depict if the whole point was to show the despair of justice, or to make the audience empathize with the loser for a tear-jerking death scene…

-However, that wasn’t the case, so you can say I botched my acting.
+However, that wasn’t the case, so you can say that I botched my acting.

 After all, I’m in a show that’s the same genre as the exciting and action-oriented Vampire Shogun, which also features simplistic moral lessons.
 {% endbubble %}